zarpli/onkyo/README.md

 <p align="center"><img src=/img/onkyo.jpg width="700"></p>

-# DE-15 Console Connector
+# FFC 1.0mm 9pin Connector

-Onkyo AV receivers have a 9-pin connector usually located on the back of the equipment, this connector is used to re-program the main microcontroller and also has a UART LTTL serial communication at 3.3V.
+Onkyo AV receivers have a 9-pin connector usually located on the back of the equipment, this connector is used to re-program the main microcontroller and also has a UART TTL serial communication at 3.3V.

 The following table illustrates the pinout.